 One of the easiest ways to quickly impact your brand’s revenue is to increase your average order value (AOV).
-Implementing some simple strategies could help you quickly improve your AOV and help you unlock faster growth.
+Implementing simple strategies could help you quickly improve your AOV and help you unlock faster growth.

-The higher your AOV, the more order is worth which means you can invest more in marketing.
+The higher your AOV, the more order is worth, which means you can invest more in marketing.
 That’s why it’s so important to constantly be trying new strategies to improve your average order value.

 Here are some ideas on how you could improve your AOV:

 Product bundling is a great way to increase your AOV.
 Bundling allows you to promote product sets, improve product awareness, and help consumers see more of your product catalog.
 It also simplifies the checkout process and offers a better user experience (versus adding each product to their cart).